Amanjha112113/wordtone-api/README.md

     python -m uvicorn main:app --reload
     ```
 3.  **Build Android Client**:
-    Open the root directory in **Android Studio**, sync Gradle, and deploy the `app` module to your device.
+    Open the root directory in **Android Studio**, sync Gradle, and deploy the `app` module to your devices.

 ---